-As museums across the country have closed their doors during the coronavirus crisis, we’ve seen a renewed emphasis on digital content as a way to keep missions alive and visitors engaged.
-While much of the heavy lifting of content production and distribution may still fall onto a museum’s digital or communications department, we’ve seen great examples of their colleagues from other departments using digital channels to share their own insights and resources with an online audience.
+When museums across the country had to close their doors during the coronavirus crisis, we saw a renewed emphasis on digital content as a way to keep missions alive and visitors engaged.
+While much of the heavy lifting of content production and distribution still falls onto a museum’s digital or communications department, we’ve saw great examples of their colleagues from other departments using digital channels to share their own insights and resources with an online audience.

 Educators have been produced new lesson plans and read-aloud videos for parents with children learning at home.
 Animal keepers and trainers and have set up live streams of their zoo’s favorite residents.
 And, in one case, a security guard took over his museum’s social media accounts.

-But my favorite subgenre of “Museum from Home” content has got to be the Expert at Home.
-I’m talking about curators, historians, and scientists, cooped up at home like the rest of us, sharing stories of history, research, and preservation, preferably with slides, props, or both.
+One of our favorite subgenres of “Museum from Home” content is the Expert at Home.
+Curators, historians, and scientists, cooped up at home like the rest of us, shared stories of history, research, and preservation, with slides, props, or both.

 Think about it: Who holds the keys to the richest stories, and the deepest knowledge of a museum’s collections?
 When your museum is open, these folks often are hard at work in the background, collecting and interpreting objects and training docents to speak expertly to curious visitors.
 Ironically, this means direct access to these experts is often hard for the average visitor to come by outside of special member events and programs.
 But now that they are at home like everyone else, their expertise can serve more people, and reach well beyond your members and local communities.

-In no particular order, here is a list of 9 museums that are giving “in-house expert” a whole new meaning during the COVID-19 Pandemic.
+In no particular order, here is a list of 9 museums that gave “in-house expert” a whole new meaning during the COVID-19 Pandemic.

 “The Academy may be closed—and quarantine may sometimes feel like detention—but our science never stops!
 At 10 am on select mornings, Academy experts bring you discoveries, insights, and stories from around the world, spanning a wide range of subjects through live, informal presentations followed by Q&As with the viewing audience.
 Streamed simultaneously to our YouTube and Facebook pages, these mini-classes are for everyone (because each one of us is a brain).
 Sincerely yours, the Academy.”